World-first as man crosses Atlantic solo on paddle board

 Bertish's stand-up paddleboard (SUP) may not be an off-the shelf job -- it's a custom-made, 1,360 lbs, 20-foot-long vessel fitted with a tiny cabin and solar panels -- but that doesn't mean the journey was any less daunting.

 For 93 days Bertish has paddled the equivalent of a marathon a day, skirting the Canary Islands before heading into the open ocean and aiming for the Caribbean.
-Along the way he also set the record for the furthest distance traveled solo, unsupported and unassisted over open ocean (71.96 miles).
+Along the way he also set the record for the furthest distance traveled solo, unsupported and unassisted over open ocean in a day (71.96 miles).

 He celebrated Christmas aboard and rang in the New Year with a dram of scotch.
 Keeping a captain's log on Facebook, Bertish has posted his encounters with puffer fish and turtles, cargo ships and yachts -- the latter dropping off a bag of treats for the paddler and money for Bertish's charitable causes.